 If the federal income tax charitable deduction claimed for a gift of tangible personal property exceeds $5,000, you must obtain an appraisal from a qualified appraiser and submit a special IRS form with the tax return on which the deduction is claimed.

 A gift in your will or living trust.
-You can leave a legacy at Breck School by donating property to us through your will or living trust.
+You can leave a legacy at Breck School by donating property to Breck through your will or living trust.

 A memorial or tribute gift.
-If you have a friend or family member whose life has been touched by Breck School, consider making a gift to us in his or her name.
+If you have a friend or family member whose life has been touched by Breck, consider making a gift in their name.

 A charitable gift annuity.
 You can sometimes use non-income producing property such as valuable stamp and coin collections or works of art in exchange for life payments and a federal income tax charitable deduction.
 The amount of the charitable deduction depends, in part, on whether the donated items are retained by the charity and used for its tax-exempt purpose.